Contents and Quick Navigation

 When he’s tired, stop.
 It’s not boot camp, so there’s no need to overdo it.

-We know cockapoos love water (link to swimming article) so swimming is a good option on hot days, or if you and your pup enjoy low-impact aerobic exercise.
+We know cockapoos love water, so swimming is a good option on hot days, or if you and your pup enjoy low-impact aerobic exercise.
 Find a spot close-by that offers hydrotherapy sessions for seniors (again your dog, not you) or if that seems like too much effort, you can always splash around in your pool at home.

 Alternative Exercise Methods